 Riverbed Ranch is the first new town built on raw land in Utah since 1869.
 The state's only non-profit land developer, the Utah OSR Land Co-op (UOLC), has been working hard to make this community happen.
 This video shows some amazing progress made up through June of 2022.

 In Utah, a radical new settlement has emerged that provides its residents with the means to become completely self-reliant.
-Riverbed Ranch, a 1,245 acre alfalfa farm purchased by a cooperative organization, has grown rapidly in recent years; the number of members that own farmland and water rights on the property have doubled annually since 2019, until this week when we have 127 current shareholders.
-Every shareholder gets no less than two acres of arable farmland along with at least 2.5 acre-feet of water rights, enabling them to create an off-grid lifestyle with complete autonomy to produce their own food, water and energy.
+Riverbed Ranch, a 1,245 acre alfalfa farm purchased by a cooperative organization, has grown rapidly in recent years; the number of members that own farmland and water rights on the property have doubled annually since 2019, until this week when we have over 130 current members.
+Every member gets no less than two acres of arable farmland along with at least 2.5 acre-feet of water rights, enabling them to create an off-grid lifestyle with complete autonomy to produce their own food, water and energy.

 The UOLC has provided an incredible opportunity for families to drastically reduce their mortgage and utility bills - by creating self-sustaining two-acre homesteads off the grid.
 The low-cost homesteads are made possible through the non-profit's initiatives, which actively search for ways to make these properties accessible and affordable - starting at around $235,000.
 This includes a passive solar home, barn/shop, greenhouse and well.
 It is an amazing chance to both protect your family from potential societal instability and also secure your life-sustaining needs in one of the biggest, most financially-secure off-grid communities, surrounded by 249 other families doing the same thing.